bdeweygit/tragedy-of-the-commons/README.md

 ## Wireframes

-The web app is a single page application for viewing, creating, and searching for canvases.
+The web app is a single page application for viewing and creating canvases.

 ![web](documentation/web.png)